SESYNC-ci/raster-time-series-alaska-lesson/docs/_slides/stack.md

 ===

-Standardizing the pixel values does not change the overal result.
+Standardizing the pixel values does not change the overall result.